mosdef-hub/mbuild/README.rst

     `MDTraj <http://mdtraj.org/>`_ >=1.0.0
-        MDTraj is a Python library for reading, writing and analyizing molecular dynamics trajectories. mBuild uses MDTraj as an entry and exit point for all data.
+        MDTraj is a Python library for reading, writing and analyizing molecular dynamics trajectories. mBuild uses MDTraj as an entry and exit point for molecule data.

 Optional packages: